 Disability Resource Center - This center coordinates academic support and accommodations, in compliance with Section 504 of the Rehabilitation Act of 1973, to provide access to academic programs for students with physical, sensory, learning, psychological, neurological, and chronic medical disabilities.
-More information can be found on the Disability Resource Center website.
+Each semester, students are responsible for requesting a memorandum from the Office for Students with Disabilities to notify faculty of their requested individual accommodations.
+This should be done at the start of each semester on the Disability Resource Center website.